-Sheryl Lightfoot (Ph.D.
-Minnesota) is an assistant professor in the First Nations Studies Program and the Department of Political Science.
-Her research interests include global Indigenous peoples’ politics, Indigenous rights, Indigenous diplomacy, social movements, and critical international relations.
+Sheryl Lightfoot (PhD Minnesota) is Canada Research Chair of Global Indigenous Rights and Politics, and Associate Professor in both First Nations and Indigenous Studies and Political Science at the University of British Columbia.
+Her research interests include global Indigenous peoples’ rights and politics, Indigenous diplomacy, social movements, and critical international relations.
 She publishes articles in both Indigenous studies and international relations venues.
-She is currently working on a book project based upon her dissertation, “Indigenous Global Politics” which won the 2010 Best Dissertation Award in Race and Ethnic Politics from the American Political Science Association.
+Her book, “Indigenous Global Politics” was published in 2016, and is an extension of her PhD dissertation which won the 2010 Best Dissertation Award in Race and Ethnic Politics from the American Political Science Association.
 She is Anishinaabe from the Lake Superior Band of Ojibwe.

 I am interested in supervising graduate students doing research in Indigenous politics, especially on the transnational and global levels.